Urban-Meteorology-Reading/UMEP-Docs/docs/source/pre-processor/Urban Geometry Wall Height and Aspect.rst

         The dialog for the Wall Height and Aspect calculator

 * Building and Ground DSM:
     A DSM (geoTIFF) consisting of ground and building heights.
+Use a CRS based on meters as units.

 * Calculate Wall Aspect:
     Tick this box if you want to include estimation and output of a wall aspect grid.
 This calculation is computational intensive and will make your computer work for a while (depending on the size of the input DSM).